dominicpalmer/dotfiles/windows/README.md

 > wsl --import <distribution-name> C:\Users\\%USERPROFILE\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState TarFileLocation
 ```

-7. Run the distribution, and a console window should open and prompt a login.
+7. Run the distribution, and a terminal window should open and prompt a login.
 Verify your files are there.
-8. The last step is to configure the default user for the newly installed distribution, so the shell opens using the login details from your import.
-This can be done with the following command:
+8. The last step is to configure the default user for the newly installed distribution, so the shell opens using the login details from your import:

 ```powershell
 > <distribution-executable> config --default-user <username>